“Running on empty, there was nothing left in me but doubt

 I was convinced that I was watching him die and, in a way, I was.
 He wasn’t the best of men before the synthetic marijuana and he was no longer even that person.
 He was scary, irrational, angry, mean, selfish, and occasionally unintelligible.

 Four years ago, my son was born.
 He was not an easy baby and had some minor medical problems.
 I went back to one job and had to sell my horse.
-Between the baby, the medical bills and my then husband’s drug habit, I couldn’t take care of her properly anyone.
+Between the baby, the medical bills and my then husband’s drug habit, I couldn’t take care of her properly anymore.
 He changed from smoking synthetic pot to the real deal.
 It didn’t make him a better man, husband, or father.

-Three years ago I proposed my company create a new position.
+Three years ago I proposed that my company create a new position.
 They did and I got it!
 My husband got in a car accident and our second car was totaled.
 My life became more isolated as I was stuck at home whenever he worked.
 My second child wasn’t meeting his developmental milestones and I was starting to worry.

 Two years ago my son was diagnosed with autism.
 He started to receive 35+ hours of therapy a week spread over four different types at three different locations.
 I fought with insurance over and over to get my child services.
 I drove thousands of miles to and from doctor’s offices.
 I still worked my full time, virtual job.
 My then husband couldn’t be bothered to help.
 That December, DCF was called for suspected physical abuse of my daughter by my ex-husband.
 He was removed from our home and not allowed to contact her for two weeks.
 Ultimately, he was allowed to come back home with no consequences.